-Alcohol or Drug Dependence Treatment You are not covered for detoxification services and educational programs to which drinking or drugged drivers are referred by the judicial system solely because you have been referred or services performed by mutual self-help groups.
-Applied Behavior Analysis Rendered by a Behavior Analyst Recognized by Us Covered, but only for autism spectrum disorders, as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, in accord with Hawaii law and HMSA's medical policy.
+Alcohol or Drug Dependence Treatment

+You are not covered for detoxification services and educational programs to which drinking or drugged drivers are referred by the judicial system solely because you have been referred or services performed by mutual self-help groups.

+Applied Behavior Analysis Rendered by a Behavior Analyst Recognized by Us

+Covered, but only for autism spectrum disorders, as defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, in accord with Hawaii law and HMSA's medical policy.
 Services must be provided in the state where you reside by a Behavior Analyst recognized by us.

-Please note : Certain services must be precertified.
-See Chapter 5: Precertification .
-Autism Spectrum Disorders - Diagnosis and Treatment Covered, in accord with Hawaii law and HMSA's medical policies, for the following services: Behavioral health treatment.
+Please note: Certain services must be precertified.
+See Chapter 5: Precertification.

+Autism Spectrum Disorders - Diagnosis and Treatment

+Covered, in accord with Hawaii law and HMSA's medical policies, for the following services:

+- Behavioral health treatment.
 Benefits for Applied Behavior Analysis rendered by a Recognized Behavior Analyst as described more fully in the section labeled "Applied Behavior Analysis Rendered by a Behavior Analyst Recognized by Us".

+- Psychiatric care.

+- Psychological care.

-Psychiatric care.
-Psychological care.
-Therapeutic care.
+- Therapeutic care.

 You are not covered for care that is custodial in nature or provided by family or household members.

-Please note : Certain services must be precertified.
-See Chapter 5: Precertification .
-Organ and Tissue Transplants Covered, but only as described in this section and Other Organ and Tissue Transplants and subject to all other conditions and provisions of this Plan including that the transplant meets payment determination criteria.
+Please note: Certain services must be precertified.
+See Chapter 5: Precertification.

+Organ and Tissue Transplants

+Covered, but only as described in this section and Other Organ and Tissue Transplants and subject to all other conditions and provisions of your Agreement including that the transplant meets payment determination criteria.
 For a definition of payment determination criteria, see Chapter 1: Important Information under Questions We Ask When You Receive Care.
 Expenses related to one transplant evaluation and wait list fees at one transplant facility per approved transplant request are covered.

-Benefits are not available for: Artificial (mechanical) organs, except for artificial hearts when used as a bridge to a permanent heart transplant.
-Non-human organs.
-Organ or tissue transplants not listed in this section.
-Your transportation for organ or tissue transplant services.
-Transportation of organs or tissues.
-Organ or tissue transplants received out of country.
-Corneal Transplant Covered, but only if you meet HMSA's criteria.
-Coverage for related services ar described in other sections of this Guide.
-Kidney Transplant Surgery described in other sections of this Guide.
+Benefits are not available for:

+- Artificial (mechanical) organs, except for artificial hearts when used as a bridge to a permanent heart transplant. - Non-human organs. - Organ or tissue transplants not listed in this section. - Your transportation for organ or tissue transplant services. - Transportation of organs or tissues. - Organ or tissue transplants received out of country.

+Corneal Transplant Surgery

 Covered, but only if you meet HMSA's criteria.
+Coverage for related services are described in other sections of this Guide.

+Kidney Transplant Surgery

-Coverage for related services ar described in other sections of this Guide.
-Surgery Kidney Transplant Covered, but only if you meet HMSA's criteria.
-Coverage for related services ar
+Covered, but only if you meet HMSA's criteria.
+Coverage for related services are described in other sections of this Guide.

+Organ Donor Services

+Covered, when you are the recipient of the organ.
+No benefits are available under this coverage if you are donating an organ to someone else.

-Please note: This coverage is secondary and the living donor's coverage is
+Please note: This coverage is secondary and the living donor's coverage is primary when:

-Prease note: This coverage is secondary and the fiving donor's coverage is primary when: You are the recipient of an organ from a living donor; and The donor's health coverage provides benefits for organs donated by a living donor.
+- You are the recipient of an organ from a living donor; and - The donor's health coverage provides benefits for organs donated by a living donor.